jpe90/kit-bug-demo/README.md

-This repo reproduces a bug when adding a query result from postgresql to a session in a Kit web application.
-A successful login will add a result of a user query to the session state.
-When a login is attempted, the session state is logged.
+This repo reproduces an issue occuring when adding a query result from postgresql to a session in a Kit web application.

 To reproduce the problem, first create the postgresql database: